-The Company launched its proprietary platform "Sapientus" in July 2020 as its big data insights arm to deliver data-driven solutions and insights for businesses within the insurance and financial services industries.
+The Company launched its proprietary platform "Sapientus" in July 2020 to deliver data-driven solutions and insights for businesses within the insurance and financial services industries.
+Sapientus forms the core of the Company's big data analytics arm, which is housed in the Company's indirect wholly-owned subsidiary, Finger Motion Financial Company Limited ("FMFC").
 Leveraging the Company's strong tech and data backbone, Sapientus specializes in data mining and insights extraction.
 The Company's flexible data structure is built from the ground up, by transforming raw telco data into basic building blocks, statistical measures and behavioral inferences, while layering in auxiliary contextual information, to extract behavioral insights and power revolutionary applications for insurance and financial services.